techandsoftware/teletext/README.md

 When using `classic__font-for-mosaic`, the contiguous mosaic characters use codepoints defined in Unicode [Symbols for Legacy Computing](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing).
 The separated mosaic characters use private use codepoints because the separated mosaics are missing from the legacy computing block.
 The mosaic characters use the Unscii font.

 Using the font will result in a smaller SVG.
 If you export the SVG from the DOM then you will need to ensure the Unscii font is available so that the SVG can be viewed properly in isolation.
 Because of issues with getting the edges of the mosaics to join up without gaps, the font size is slightly bigger than it should be.
-Using SVG graphics for the mosaics is more portable, and the fidelity is more precise.
+Using SVG graphics for the mosaics is more portable, and the mosaics are more precisely positioned.

 ## setLevel(level)